learn-co-curriculum/dsc-t-tests/README.md

 *Agricultural scientists are trying to compare the difference in soybean yields in two different counties of Mississippi.*

+You will learn more about the specifics of two sample t-tests in future lessons, but this lesson will focus on executing a one sample t-test.

 #### Regardless of the type of t-test you are performing, there are 5 main steps to executing them: